-Day 8 of my acrylic pouring color theory series features one of my favorite techniques, a Dutch pour!
-This is a great technique to use if you’re looking to create a focal point because there is so much detail, texture, and visual interest in these pieces.
+Day 8 of my acrylic pouring color theory series features one of my favorite techniques, an acrylic Dutch pour!
+This technique is amazing because there is so much detail, texture, and visual interest in these pieces.

 - Split Complementary – Orange, Blue-violet, Blue-green